From left to right: UM CFO Geoff Chatas, VCN member Larry Junck, VCN member Jane Vogel, VCN member Tom Porter, UM President Santa Ono

 Accelerating the University of Michigan towards carbon neutrality

-Voices for Carbon Neutrality would like to welcome Shana Weber, the new Associate Vice President for campus sustainability to the University of Michigan.
+“Voices for Carbon Neutrality would like to welcome Shalanda Baker, the new Vice Provost for campus sustainability and climate action, to the University of Michigan.
 We're excited to see the great work that she accomplishes in this exciting new role, and look forward to working with her on fulfilling U-M's commitment to achieving carbon neutrality.”

 VCN Member Sara Soderstrom named 2024 Arthur F. Thurnau Professor